erizov/Professor/semester_4/lecture_20_monitoring_observability/log_aggregation/README.md

 ### Comprehension

 1. Can you explain how Log Aggregation works in your own words?
-2. What is the key insight or technique that makes Log Aggregation efficient?
+2. What is the key insight or algorithm that makes Log Aggregation efficient?

 ### Analysis